kalibera/cran-checks/rcnst/CONSTANTS.md

 worry and cannot prevent it from happening.
-Environments are an exception, they are passed by reference, and hence any modification made inside a function to an environment passed in as argument will be visible immeditately outside such function.
+Environments are an exception, they are passed by reference, and hence any modification made inside a function to an environment passed in as argument will be visible immediately outside such function.
 The same applies to assignment, in `x
 <- y`, the assignment is "by value", hence it is equivalent to a copy for
 most R objects (environments are an exception).